 Speaking of food metaphors...I take the spaghetti approach to dating, i.e. throw it on the wall and see if it sticks.
 Just try it out and see.
-I am not looking for perfection, just someone who appreciates me and I appreciate in turn.
+I would love someone who appreciates me and I appreciate in turn.
 I am willing to try and am open to the possibilities (throwing on the wall) and if someone "sticks" then that's great.

-I embrace the life philosophy that we live from love or fear.
-I live consciously from love.
+I believe that we live from love or fear.
+I work on living consciously from love.
 I am not always consistent or mindful and I recognize that.
-I want a mate that does too.
-I want us to find our common humaness and in turn, our heart.
+I would love a mate that does too.
+I want us to find our common humanity and in turn, our heart.
 Come join me and take the risk.
-This Jim Carrey's video captures this nicely https://www.facebook.com/photo.php?v=10152191964486135&fref=nf
+This Jim Carrey's video captures this nicely https://www.youtube.com/watch?annotation_id=annotation_2967509095&feature=iv&src_vid=uJD5-R_HPCc&v=t69L1kSkMrw

-I view life and relationships the same, don't sweat the small stuff.
-For if there is a willingness to be in our hearts and to be connected then things can be worked out and life can be enjoyed.
+I view life and relationships the same, if there is a willingness to be in our hearts and to be connected then things can be worked out and life can be enjoyed.

 I don't really have a "go to" thing to do.
 I enjoy being physically active, emotionally connected, and intellectually engaged so that can cover a variety of things.
 I am up for most anything for it is the company I share that is important to me more so than the activity.